Skip to content

 mentions / mentions_lineFormatted mentionsall

-dashboard_urlRaw alerting.dashboard_url (empty string when unset); also surfaced natively as a clickable title on Slack/Mattermost, an inline link on Telegram, and an “Open dashboard” button in email (v0.13.0)all
+dashboard_urlRaw alerting.dashboard_url (empty string when unset); also surfaced natively as a clickable title on Slack/Mattermost/Discord, an inline link on Telegram, an “Open dashboard” button in email, and an action button on Teams/Google Chat/ntfyall

-help_urlRaw “How to read this alert” URL (empty when hidden via alert_help_url: false); also surfaced natively as a clickable label in the webhook Links field, a links-line entry on Telegram, and a footer link in email (v0.16.0)all
+help_urlRaw “How to read this alert” URL (empty when hidden via alert_help_url: false); also surfaced natively as a clickable label in the webhook/Discord Links line, a links-line entry on Telegram, a footer link in email, and an action button on Teams/Google Chat/ntfyall

 All variables are always substitutable in every alert kind — the “Available in” column marks where a value is meaningful, not where the placeholder is valid.
 Using a variable outside its listed kinds renders a neutral fallback rather than raising a KeyError.